davidjosearaujo/dissertation/presentation/script.md

 For the crucial first step of local authentication, we chose EAP-TLS.
 This is a highly secure, mutual authentication method based on digital certificates.

 The NAUN3 device acts as the Supplicant and holds a client certificate.
-The 5G-RG, running hostapd, acts as the Authenticator, but more accurately as a relay—it forwards EAP messages inside of RADIUS packets to the Authentication Server.
+The gateway, running hostapd, acts as the Authenticator, but more accurately as a relay—it forwards EAP messages inside of RADIUS packets to the Authentication Server.
 This server, operated by the ISP, is what actually validates the device's certificate and grants or denies access.

 This setup provides strong, zero-trust style security without relying on 5G credentials, using standard, well-understood enterprise protocols.